HNLMS Wassenaar (1856): Conversion

 In August 1875 it became known that the Wassenaar would be based in Amsterdam as a training/lodging ship for young sailors.
 On 4 September 1875 the Wassenaar arrived at the Rijkswerf Amsterdam.
 In late March 1876 the training ship Wassenaar was described as making a very good impression.
 The basics had been taken care of: light, fresh air and water.
 On the upper deck the commander and his wife had sizable lodgings: A well made cabin and saloon, a guest room a bath room and some smaller cabins, very neat but not luxurious.
 Of course there was a kitchen and room for a maid.
-The upper deck has ample space for the boys to breath the fresh air.
+The upper deck has ample space for the boys to breathe the fresh air.
 On the main deck there was a spacious long room and cabins for the officers.
 Midships there was a space divided into six class rooms, for education and activities that could not be done on deck in bad weather.
 Further to the front were guns to teach about artillery.
 At the bow was a bath room and the sick bay with a pharmacy and medical supplies.
 One deck lower there were similar quarters for the teachers and the non-commissioned officers, who were certainly pleased with their lodgings.
 The space that had been used to house the steam engine and boilers had been made into a neat gymnasium.
 In front of that was the space were the boys ate and slept in their hammocks.
 There was a jail on board, but only four military police on a capacity of 500 boys.
 The brig Ternate would be added to the Wassenaar for actual sailing practice on the Zuiderzee.